jiaruizhang96/ECE1724-Rust-Project/README.md

     ```
 ## Running the Project
 ### Step 1: Start Nodes
 1. Open four or more terminal windows.
+Each data is stored with three replicas, at least four servers must be running in the distributed system.
 2. Run the program in each terminal to start nodes:
    ```bash
    cargo run